GaijinEntertainment/daScript/doc/source/stdlib/detail/class-templates_boost-AstQCallMacro.rst

-This macro will implement expression reification
+This macro implements expression reification